psychoinformatics-de/ipsy-docs/content/pages/medusa/htcondor.rst

 fMRIPrep
 ********

-By default, fMRIPrep will use all available CPUs & all the RAM it can get.
+By default, fMRIPrep will use all available CPUs and all the RAM it can get.
 Use the ``--nthreads`` and ``--mem-mb`` to limit its usage to the requested resources.